An insights-led exploration into how the future of work is disrupting communications design, event experiences and attendee expectations in 2022.

-As millions navigate the new world of hybrid working, business leaders in 2022 will need to rethink their approach to events and communications activities, or risk alienating the audiences they most want to reach.
+Brand Playbook: Back to the Future unanimously reflects a wide-spread challenge in nurturing talent and culture, doing business and building networks online.
+As millions navigate the new world of hybrid working, business leaders must rethink their approach to events and communications activities, or risk alienating the audiences they most want to reach.

 Connection and Inclusion